springload/css-reporter/README.md

 ## Known issues

-* Rules inside media queries don't behave properly
+* Selectors inside media queries don't behave properly
 * !importants are ignored (they're a rule, not a selector)
 * Some issues with ID selectors not getting picked up.